Rajdeep-nagar08/Rajdeep-nagar08/README.md

 - 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :) ;

 -  I am passionate about solving complex problems using innovative technologies and algorithms.
-I have developed multiple skills and competencies in machine learning, blockchain, and competitive programming, which I have applied in various projects and internships.

 - 📫 How to reach me: nagarrajdeep08@gmail.com; </B>
 <br><br><br><br>